 We want to learn how stimulating the vagus nerve while moving the hand can help improve fine motor control in people with relapsing-remitting multiple sclerosis (MS), who have trouble moving their hands and arms.

-The purpose of this research study is to learn more about the safety and effectiveness of a drug called sargramostim for improving cognitive function and memory in people with Alzheimer’s disease.
+The purpose of this study is to learn if a drug called sargramostim is safe and if it can help improve thinking and memory in people with Alzheimer’s disease.

 This study plans to learn more about genes that are expressed in blood vessels in the brain and in the blood of patients without brain aneurysms.
 This will help us understand diseases that affect those blood vessels such as aneurysms.